2013

 ● Sunday, 4-21-2013: Philosophy Club meeting.
 Topic: “moral responsibility.”
 Perhaps it’s true that there’s no single, unified concept of moral responsibility.
 Perhaps every serious theory or observation that has historically been made about the phenomenon has some truth to it; and the truth is a conglomeration of all of them, each having its place in an interwoven whole, different ones coming more prominently into play in different circumstances.
 There’s a sense in which this, and another sense in which that . . ..
 Generally, however, I agree with P. F. Strawson

-[Later note (2020): That’s how the paragraph ends in my Diary-Journal.
-Presumably, there was more—I’m not in the habit of ending sentences in midair, so to speak—but what happened to it, is a mystery.
+[Later note (2020): That’s how the paragraph ends in my Diary.
+Presumably, there was more—I’m not in the habit of ending sentences in midair, so to speak—but what happened to it is a mystery.
 And I have no memory of my thought, so I can’t reconstruct it. . . .
 I included it here because what there was of it sounded pretty good.
 I wish I had the rest of it.]

 ● Effective thinking requires both intelligence and intellectual honesty.